Many college-bound students with high-earning parents may suspect that they don’t qualify for federal financial aid when they actually might.

 1. The first factor considered is the cost of attendance (COA), or what it costs a typical student to attend a particular college or university for one academic year.
 Cost of attendance includes tuition and fees, sure, but also books, lodging, food, transportation, loan fees, personal expenses, and eligible study-abroad programs.

-2. Then the school considers your expected family contribution (EFC).
-The formula includes your family’s taxed and untaxed income, assets, and benefits such as Social Security; your family size; and the number of family members who will attend college during the year.
+2. Then the school considers your Student Aid Index number (SAI).
+The formula includes your family’s taxed and untaxed income, assets, and benefits such as Social Security.

-3. To determine how much need-based aid you can get, the school will subtract your EFC from the COA.
+3. To determine how much need-based aid you can get, the school will subtract your SAI from the COA.
 Need-based aid includes Pell Grants, Direct Subsidized Loans, and federal work-study.

 4. To determine how much non-need-based aid you qualify for, the school takes the COA and subtracts any financial aid you’ve already been awarded.
 Federal non-need-based aid consists of Direct Unsubsidized Loans, Direct PLUS Loans, and TEACH Grants.